 The Illumina COVIDSeq Test is the first NGS test to receive emergency use authorization (EUA) from FDA to be used in the U.S. for detection of SARS-CoV-2 and diagnosis of COVID-19 in symptomatic patients.

 COVIDSeq has not been FDA cleared or approved.
 This test is authorized by FDA under an EUA for the duration of the declaration that circumstances exist justifying the authorization of emergency use of in vitro diagnostics for detection and/or diagnosis of COVID-19.
 COVIDSeq is only authorized for use in laboratories in the U.S., certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, to perform moderate and high complexity tests.Learn More about the Illumina COVIDSeq Test (EUA)

-We offer a Performance Evaluation Only (PEO) version of the Illumina COVIDSeq Test for European countries regulated by CE-IVD, and a Research Use Only (RUO) version for other countries outside of the U.S. These products can be used for detection of SARS-CoV-2 in research settings.Learn More about the Illumina COVIDSeq Test (RUO and PEO versions)
+We offer a Research Use Only (RUO) version outside of the U.S. This product can be used for detection of SARS-CoV-2 in research settings.Learn More about the Illumina COVIDSeq Test (RUO version)

 This library prep kit is a robust, highly scalable whole-transcriptome analysis (RNA-Seq) solution for a variety of species and sample types.

 The stand-alone Illumina Ribo-Zero Plus kit allows for ribosomal RNA removal in human, mouse, rat, and bacterial samples.

 Groundbreaking benchtop sequencers allow you to explore new science across a variety of current and emerging applications, with higher efficiency and fewer restraints.